-Direct access from any land adjoining a motorway to or from the motorway may be granted by a roads authority to the Railway Procurement Agency, an applicant or railway undertaking in respect of a railway authorised under the Transport (Railway Infrastructure) Act.
-This may be subject to such conditions as the roads authority decides.
+Direct access from any land adjoining a motorway to or from the motorway may be granted by a road authority to the Railway Procurement Agency, an applicant or a railway undertaking in respect of a railway authorised under the Transport (Railway Infrastructure) Act.
+This may be subject to such conditions as the road authority decides.

 Pedestrians and pedal cyclists shall not use a motorway.
 Persons in charge of or having control over animals shall not permit them to be on a motorway.
 A person who uses a motorway in contravention of the conditions or regulations made above is guilty of an offence.

 A busway is a public road or proposed public road specified to be a busway in a busway scheme.
 A person shall not have or be entitled to direct access from land adjoining a busway to and from the busway, nor such access be granted.

 The Minister may prescribe classes of vehicles which shall be permitted to use a busway and different classes of vehicles may be prescribed in relation to busways generally, particularly busways or parts of busways.
 Conditions in relation to the use generally of busways may be prescribed for different classes of users and different users and different vehicles.

 Pedestrians other than for the purposes of access to or from vehicles prescribed above and pedal cyclists shall not use a busway.
 Persons in charge of or having control of animals shall not permit them to be on a busway.
 A person who uses a busway in contravention of regulations is guilty of an offence.